rackerlabs/rackspace-how-to/content/cloud-servers/linux-cloud-server-low-disk-troubleshooting.md

 - Check for open tickets.
 - Determine the amount of disk space.
 - Clean up the server.
-- Verify the new disk space after the clean up.
+- Verify the new disk space after the cleanup.

 ### Log in to the device